 The only good solution is wearing a great hat - that's it.

-This is what people have done, all over the world for hundreds of thousands of years without any problems.
+This is what people have done, all over the world for thousands of years without any problems.

 It's an old trick.